radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/GetStuff/en/8-HASXRD.md

-In fact, it looks like you’ve already got some XRD in your registered Account, so you’re good to go!
+With XRD in your account, you can make a transaction to claim some NFT's.